 I found it interesting that Dear Hubby had been silently pondering over that doctor’s recent remarks.

-I had not said anything about those seemingly innocent words because sometimes I fear I am too touchy about such matters.
+I had not said anything because sometimes I fear I am too touchy about such matters.
 I’m sort of a word freak, I suppose.

 I had had the same thought, but had let it go.

 I am grateful to be here.
 I am very grateful to be alive and kicking after my cancer diagnosis.
 I am grateful there were/are treatments that worked and still work to keep me NED.
 I truly am.
 I know many others are not so fortunate.